aaronhan223/aaronhan223.github.io/_pages/cv.md

 Education
 ======
-* B.S. in GitHub, GitHub University, 2012
+* B.Eng. in Electronics and Electrical Engineering, The University of Edinburgh, 2017
-* M.S. in Jekyll, GitHub University, 2014
+* M.S. in Electrical and Computer Engineering, The University of Texas at Austin, 2019
-* Ph.D in Version Control Theory, GitHub University, 2018 (expected)
+* Ph.D. in Electrical and Computer Engineering, The University of Texas at Austin, 2023 (expected)

 Work experience
 ======